-- S See something, do something.
+S - See something, do something.
 Litter on the floor?
-Someone needs a wheelchair?
-Fix with solution. - H Hi I'm (your first name).
+Does someone need a wheelchair?
+Fix with action.

+- H Hi I'm (your first name).
 When you introduce yourself this way, it puts people at ease - I Initiate a greeting using the 10/5 rule.
 Ask "Is there anything else I can do for you; I have the time". - N Name badge, wear it so people can see it easily. - E Escort when possible.